 Policy Spotlight Series

 Each month the Chief Compliance Office will highlight a policy for its Policy Spotlight Series.
-This month focuses on the recently revised UC policy on Protection of Human Subjects in Research:
+This month focuses on the technical revisions to the UCR Consensual Intimate (Sexual or Romantic) Relationships in the Workplace policy:

 New, Updated, and Proposed Policies and Procedures